 The students also learn critical art thinking through readings of introspective works, writings, reflections, exposure to artists and mediums, and difficult ideas as a means for expanding their conceptual understanding.
 This creates an open dialogue that the student can use to inform and grow upon while they learn about their inner self.
 Implementing these components is made possible by balancing the theoretical approach, actual studio practice, personalization and conceptual depth.
-Assessment and comprehension is visible through research, critical discussions and a concise analytically informed conversation with the student.
-Connecting the students to their work captivates their attention and interests while allowing me to discuss concepts that they may have not thought about or did not know how to address.
+Assessment and comprehension are visible through research, critical discussions and a concise analytically informed conversation with the student.
+Connecting the students to their work captivates their attention and interests while allowing me to discuss concepts that they may not have thought about or did not know how to address.
 Refining this approach each time allows me to better understand the inner workings of the student’s mind.

 Assigning projects that are open-ended may have very different meanings for each student in a holistic approach to historical theory and practice is blended with its contemporary counterpart, allows for these open-ended projects to take on more reverence and power.
 Connecting our current climate, culture and societal-norms to historical contexts creates individualization and important discussions.
 In addition to concept and theory, a refined skill-set is extremely important.